-1Ms.
-G.Meena Suguanthi, 2Dr.R.Shanthi
+Ms. G.Meena Suguanthi

+Research Scholar, Department of management,

+Kaamadhenu Arts & Science College, Sathyamangalam, Tamil Nadu, India

+Dr. R. Shanthi

-1Research Scholar, Department of Management, Kaamadhenu Arts & Science College, Sathyamangalam, India.
-2Assistant Professor, Department of Management, Kaamadhenu Arts & Science College, Sathyamangalam, India.
+Assistant Professor, Department of management,

+Kaamadhenu Arts & Science College, Sathyamangalam, Tamil Nadu, India

+ABSTRACT

-Abstract- Using the SERVOUAL model, this study first aimed at studying the dynamic interrelationship among the six dimensions of Service quality.
-Next it tried to examine the impact of reliability, responsiveness, assurance, empathy and tangible and perceived network quality aspects on customer satisfaction.
-A total of 101 current users of GSM provider participated in this study.
-Correlation analysis was used to determine the relationship between the dimensions and customer satisfaction.
-Regression analysis was used to find the impact of dimensions of Service Quality on Customer satisfaction by testing the hypothesis.
+Using the SERVQUAL model, this study aimed to examine the impacts of reliability, responsiveness, assurance, empathy and tangible and perceived network quality aspects on customer satisfaction.
+A total of 100 current users of a GSM provider participated in this study.
+Correlation analysis was used to determine the perceived importance and satisfaction on each dimension of service quality, and regression analysis is used to test the hypothesis.
 Results indicated that responsiveness and tangibility positively influenced customer attitudes in terms of satisfaction.

-Keywords: Service quality, Customer satisfaction, Telecommunication, Service Delivery and SERVQUAL
+KEYWORDS: Service quality, customer satisfaction, telecommunication, perceived network quality, Service Provider.

-1. Introduction
+1. INTRODUCTION

-Telecommunication service providers (TSPs) are of paramount importance to both developed and emerging economies.
-In India, TSPs are projected to contribute greatly to the national goal of achieving status as a developed nation by the year 2020.
+Telecommunication service providers (TSPs) are of paramount importance to both developed and emerging economies In India, TSPs are projected to contribute greatly to the national goal of achieving status as a developed nation by the year 2020.
 With stiff competition between three providers of Global System for Mobile Communications (GSM), customer satisfaction is a necessity for survival in the market.
 At the same time, Indians are becoming equipped with necessary knowledge about quality service delivery.
 Many telecommunication service providers in India offer various products and services in the market.
-TSPs have to compete witheach other to ensure optimal customer satisfaction in terms of products or services.
+TSPs have to compete with each other to ensure optimal customer satisfaction in terms of products or services.
 Quality is generally regarded as being a key factor in the creation of worth and in influencing customer satisfaction.
-Hence, the telecommunication industry in India has to be strategically positioned to providequality services to satisfy customers.
+Hence, the telecommunication industry in India has to be strategically positioned to provide quality services to satisfy customers.
 To provide improved quality service, telecommunication companies need to investigate degree of customers' sensitivity and expectations toward service quality.
 Armed with such information, telecommunication outfits are then able to strategically focus service quality objectives and procedures to fit the Indian market.
 The purpose of this study was to examine the impact of several product and service delivery factors on reported levels of service quality with various GSM providers.

-2. Literature Review
+2. LITERATURE REVIEW

 2.1.
-Importance of Service Quality
+IMPORTANCE OF SERVICE QUALITY

-Service quality can be described as a rationale of differences between expectation and competence alongthe important quality dimensions.
+Service quality can be described as a rationale of differences between expectation and competence along the important quality dimensions.
 Parasuraman, Zeithaml and Berry [1] identified ten requirements useful for customers' evaluation of the quality of services: reliability, responsiveness, tangibles, communication, credibility, security, competence, courtesy, understanding the customers and service accessibility.
 Zeithaml, Parasuraman, and Berry [2] proposed a service quality scale (SERVQUAL), a generic instrument that has 5 dimensions of service quality: reliability, responsiveness, assurance, empathy and tangibles, the constructs were found to have high correlation.
 This instrument continues to be widely used in marketing studies of customer satisfaction and consumer preference [3], despite some argument that other models may be better [4] [5] [6] and [7].